Quels sont les messieurs aux commandes d'Ortu Leather ?

 In the 90's, hearing the call of the American siren, Frank jetted to the Los Angeles fashion district to launch Swann.
 The Swann label graced the shelves of chains and retailers such as Barney's New York, Neiman Marcus, Saks Fifth Ave, Henry Bendel, Fred Segal, Opening Ceremony and more, while the line was featured in Bazaar, Vogue and other fashion publications.
 As a trans-Atlantic trendsetter, Frank's reputation quickly spread, and today he can hardly take a step in the DTLA Fashion District without bumping into a friend or colleague.

 Always on the cutting edge, Frank now focuses his talents on ORTU Leather, collaborating with Raphael and Daniel to create the ultimate leather contracting operation on the American west coast.
-With Frank's thirty plus years of design skill, successful innovation and business savvy, ORTU Leather has the expertise to transform a vision into a successful product.
+Frank is a 3rd generation leather artisan thirty and carries tremendous design skill, successful innovation and business savvy.
+ORTU Leather has the expertise to transform a vision into a successful product.
 ORTU's skills and talents bring creativity to life by providing the perfect platform to launch designers' products into commercial success.
 As Frank says, "If you have the dream and desire, I'll help you make it.
 Just come prepared and be ready to work hard and let the fun begin!"

 What else does Frank do?
-Endless hikes into the wilderness, traveling the world, including frequent visits to Tel Aviv, Israel.
+Endless hikes into the wilderness, traveling the world, including frequent visits to London, Paris, Milan, New York, Tel Aviv, Israel.

 It's the little things...